 NB.
 If a project is planning to use chemical reagents or any compressed gases, details of these must be provided via the Chemical Approvals Register (CAR) request form and sent to the Antarctic Funding Office at email@example.com.
 This information is then forwarded to the appropriate Laboratory Manager at BAS, for review.
 This process allows the Laboratory Manager to be informed of all chemical reagents and compressed gases requested for use at a particular BAS facility, and to identify associated hazards.
 Authorisation from the Laboratory Manager is needed before any of these items is transported to BAS Antarctic or sub-Antarctic facilities.
 The completed CAR form also alerts BAS staff of any need for a dialogue with project staff about specific issues that may arise.

-On the basis of the information provided on the projects hazards checklist and CAR form, BAS will provide the project Principal Investigator (or delegated person) with the BAS safety procedures which apply to the project, e.g. BAS field manual, Bonner laboratory manual, explosives code of practice, etc. Additionally, BAS will draw attention to any aspects of the project which are new or unusual to BAS and require further specific risk assessment.
+On the basis of the information provided on the Antarctic Fieldwork Requirements form (and CAR form if appropriate), BAS will provide the project Principal Investigator (or delegated person) with the BAS safety procedures which apply to the project, e.g. BAS field manual, Bonner laboratory manual, explosives code of practice, etc. Additionally, BAS will draw attention to any aspects of the project which are new or unusual to BAS and require further specific assessment.
 Examples may include the use of hazardous chemicals away from a research station, or the use of rock drilling equipment.

 Project personnel must understand the safety measures explained in the BAS safety procedures.
 It will be the responsibility of project staff to identify areas of concern (incomplete coverage of all aspects of safety management for the project for example, or queries about how to follow BAS procedures).